InfiniBrains/Awesome-GameDev-Resources/intro/04-conditionals/README.md

 # Homework

-- Do all exercises up to this topic here https://www.w3schools.com/cpp/exercise.asp
+- Do all exercises up to this topic [here](https://www.w3schools.com/cpp/exercise.asp).

 - [Coordinates of a Point](https://www.beecrowd.com.br/judge/en/problems/view/1041).
 In this activity, you will have to code a way to find the quadrant of a given coordinate.